AJIexander/cle/README.md

 # Server Sentinel

-This is a Next.js application designed to run on a server for monitoring and management tasks, featuring cloud-based AI via Google Gemini to provide powerful recommendations.
+This is a Next.js application designed to run on a server for monitoring and management tasks, featuring cloud-based AI via Ollama to provide powerful recommendations.

 ## Prerequisites

 1.  **Node.js:** Install Node.js (v18 or newer).
 You can download it from the [official website](https://nodejs.org/).
 This includes `npm`.
 2.  **Git:** Install Git to download the project files.
 You can get it from [git-scm.com](https://git-scm.com/).
+3.  **Ollama:** This project uses Ollama for local AI.
+Please [download and install Ollama](https://ollama.com/) and ensure it is running.
+After installation, pull the required model by running:
+    ```bash
+    ollama pull llama3
+    ```

 ## Setup and Installation